 Investing in an IRA CD is relatively easy.
-Buying an IRA CD is no different from purchasing a regular CD, but instead of transferring money into a CD from your checking or savings account, you would buy a CD using funds in your IRA.
+It’s similar to purchasing a regular certificate of deposit, but instead of using money from your checking or savings account, you transfer funds from an IRA or another retirement account.

-IRA CDs are also appealing to investors who like predictability.
-Use this CD calculator to see exactly how much money you’ll earn over the term of the IRA CD.
+IRA CDs are safe investments and appeal to investors who like the predictability that comes with a fixed annual percentage yield (APY).
+Use Bankrate’s CD calculator to see exactly how much money you will earn over the term of the IRA CD.

 What is an IRA CD?